-CPA member and non-member parties who participated in response to the MacEwen propane emergency shall be compensated appropriately.
-Remedial Measures Advisors and Response Team Members shall be compensated according to the payment schedules found in the ERAP #2-0010-410 document.
+CPA member and non-member parties who participated in response to the Embrun Co-op propane emergency shall be compensated appropriately.
+Remedial Measures Advisors and Response Team Members shall be compensated according to the payment schedules that will be provided in the ERAP document.